 Oregon Forest User

-Cold, clean water is the lifeblood of Oregon communities, and all of our rivers begin high in healthy Oregon forests.
-These forested watersheds feed and sustain people and wildlife, including prized wild salmon runs.
-Right now, the Oregon Board of Forestry is working to finalize a new plan that would preserve and protect some of our state’s most treasured forestlands and rivers for generations to come.
-But the timber industry is standing in the way.
+Right now, the Oregon Board of Forestry is working to finalize a new Habitat Conservation Plan (HCP) to preserve and protect some of our state’s most treasured forestlands and rivers for generations to come.

 It’s time for us to stand tall.